Variety pack

 Common process associations: too little out there to say

 Robert’s opinion: The several I’ve had have been naturals carrying that red winey note to an intense extent, for better or worse.
+I’d end up shopping for this from a funky Colombian producer because of the farm name rather than seeking the varietal first.

 CGLE